matt77hias/Blog/_posts/2018-08-19-voxel-cone-tracing.md

     Lv ← [0, 0, 0, 0]

 Our cone marching distance is initialized to an offset to avoid sampling the self emission associated with the emissive surfaces and the direct illumination associated with the point lights twice.
-We need to basically skip the voxel containing the surface position for which the outgoing radiance needs to be estimated.
+Basically, we need to skip the voxel containing the surface position for which the outgoing radiance needs to be estimated.

     distance ← voxel_offset